 See the price chart below, which will show the Proximal and Distal lines used that forms up the supply or demand zones.

 Now you will have a good understanding of what the Proximal and Distal lines are and how they are used to draw the zones of supply and demand.
 Next I will cover how to draw supply and demand zones in Forex with some text and complimentary videos.

 To further develop your skills of understanding and drawing of the supply and demand zones.
-Make sure you take my free 4 day mini course on supply and demand trading basics by using the form below now.
+Make sure you take my free online workshop on supply and demand trading basics by clicking here.

 Most traders find that a visual demonstration of how to draw supply and demand zones in Forex is the fastest way of learning how to actually draw zones for yourself.

-So, below find a video that I will walk through with how to draw demand zones in Forex.
+So, below find a video that I will walk through with how to draw supply and demand zones in Forex.

 Supply And Demand Trading Course